You are here: Home > Justice > Evidence > Suspect evidence

 Suspect evidence

-Some types of evidence are admissible but are "suspect".
-This means that they often turn out to be untrue or incorrect.
+Certain types of evidence can be admitted in court but are considered suspect.
+This means that there is a risk that they are untrue or incorrect.

 Corroborative evidence is additional evidence.
 It is evidence in a case which:

-• Implicates the accused in the crime - it must tend to show that the accused was guilty of the offence charged
+• Implicates the accused in the crime.
+It must show that the accused is guilty of the offence.

 • Is admissible and credible

-• Is independent - it comes from a source other than the witness whose evidence needs corroboration.
+• Is independent, as in, it comes from a source other than the witness whose evidence needs to be corroborated

 Accomplice evidence

-An accomplice is a person who was also involved in the alleged crime.
-If an accomplice is giving evidence against the accused, the court will treat it as "suspect evidence".
+An accomplice is a person who was also involved in an alleged crime.
+If an accomplice is giving evidence against the accused, the court will treat this as suspect evidence.
 This is because an accomplice may have a lot to gain by lying to pin the blame on the accused.

-To protect the accused against being unfairly convicted on the basis of accomplice evidence alone, the judge, at the end of the trial, will sum up the case and must give a corroboration warning to the jury.
+To protect the accused from being unfairly convicted based on accomplice evidence, the judge will sum up the case at the end of the trial and must give the jury a corroboration warning.

 Confession evidence

-A confession is a voluntary statement made by the accused implicating him/her in the alleged offence.
-Confession evidence is considered to be "suspect evidence" and since 1993, the judge must give a corroboration warning to the jury.
+A confession is a voluntary statement made by the accused implicating themselves in the alleged offence.
+Confession evidence is considered suspect evidence and the judge must give the jury a corroboration warning in these cases.

 Evidence given by the alleged victim of a sexual offence

-Traditionally, the evidence of an alleged victim of a sexual offence was treated as "suspect" and the judge in such a case was obliged to give a corroboration warning to the jury.
+Traditionally, the evidence of an alleged victim of a sexual offence was treated as suspect and the judge had to give the jury a corroboration warning.

-However, since 1990, the corroboration warning is no longer automatic and it is up to the judge to decide whether the warning is necessary in the particular case.
+However, since 1990, the corroboration warning is no longer automatic in these cases and the judge can decide if the warning is necessary in each particular case.

 Children's evidence

-Traditionally, children's evidence was treated as "suspect" and the judge in such a case was obliged to give a corroboration warning to the jury.
+Traditionally, children's evidence was treated as suspect and the judge had to give the jury a corroboration warning.

-However, since 1992, the corroboration warning is no longer automatic and it is up to the judge to decide whether the warning is necessary in the particular case.
+However, since 1992, the corroboration warning is no longer automatic in these cases and the judge can decide if the warning is necessary in each case.